All historical photographs at Windermere on this website were taken by Frank Herbert

 "Its industrial heritage and boat building and sea planes building is just as a legitimate part of Windermere's history." – Bob Cartwright.

 On 25 November 1911, piloted by Herbert Stanley Adams, Waterbird took off from Windermere and safely alighted.
 Waterbird "had the distinction of being the first successful British hydro-aeroplane" – Flight magazine, 7 December 1912.
 It was the first outside France and the USA.
-The first landplane flight within the British Empire by a British subject had taken place on 23 February 1909 by Douglas McCurdy at Nova Scotia.

 It was the world's first successful flight to use a stepped float, only being achieved when a second step was added at the stern.
 The design of floats had become a science of its own.
 In 1911, Wakefield filed patents for a stepped float for an aeroplane and its method of attachment.
 The first patent for a stepped hydroplane, for a boat, had been taken out in 1906 by Albert Edward Knight.